ProThoughtDesign/Dicetrix/README.md

 A revolutionary gravity-matching puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die collision physics.
 Built for Reddit using Phaser.js and the Devvit platform, featuring a comprehensive audio system with algorithmic musical compositions and professional sound effects management for immersive gameplay.

+## 🎮 Game Overview

+**Dicetrix** is a complete, fully-playable puzzle game that takes the familiar concept of falling pieces and revolutionizes it with individual die physics.
+Unlike traditional Tetris where entire pieces lock as units, each die in a multi-die piece can collide and lock independently, creating dynamic piece fragmentation that adds unprecedented strategic depth.

+**Key Features:**
+- 🧩 **8 Piece Types**: Single die, Line2-4, L3-4, Square, T-shape containing 1-4 dice each
+- 🎲 **5 Difficulty Modes**: Easy (d4-d6) to Expert (d4-d20) with varying fall speeds and dice complexity
+- ⚡ **Individual Die Physics**: Revolutionary collision system where pieces dynamically break apart
+- 🎵 **Algorithmic Music**: Procedurally generated compositions for each game mode
+- 📱 **Cross-Platform**: Responsive design supporting keyboard, touch, and on-screen controls
+- 🔊 **Professional Audio**: Comprehensive sound effects with dice-matching specific audio feedback

 ## What is Dicetrix?

+Dicetrix is a revolutionary gravity-matching puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die collision physics.
+Built for Reddit using Phaser.js and the Devvit platform, it features a comprehensive audio system with algorithmic musical compositions and professional sound effects management for immersive gameplay.

+**The Core Innovation**: Dicetrix introduces a groundbreaking collision detection system where each die in multi-die pieces can collide and lock independently.
+This creates dynamic gameplay scenarios impossible in traditional puzzle games - pieces naturally break apart as individual dice encounter obstacles, creating terrain-based strategy where players must predict how pieces will fragment based on the existing grid layout.

+### Core Innovation: Individual Die Physics System

+The game's signature innovation is its **individual die collision detection system**.
+Unlike traditional Tetris where entire pieces lock as units, Dicetrix features groundbreaking physics where each die in a multi-piece can collide independently:

+- **Dynamic Piece Fragmentation**: Multi-die pieces naturally break apart as individual dice encounter obstacles - a T-shaped piece might have its center die lock while the arms continue falling
+- **Terrain-Based Strategy**: Players must predict how pieces will fragment based on the existing grid layout - uneven terrain causes pieces to break apart in unique ways
+- **Continuous Action**: Unlike Tetris where pieces lock as complete units, Dicetrix pieces can partially lock while remaining dice continue falling, maintaining constant gameplay flow
+- **Strategic Depth**: Combines traditional spatial reasoning with fragmentation prediction and number matching - players must think in three dimensions simultaneously

+**Technical Implementation**: Each game tick processes every die individually for collision detection.
+When a piece falls, each die checks for collisions against the bottom boundary, grid walls, and existing pieces.
+Only dice that would collide are immediately locked to the grid, while remaining dice continue falling as a smaller active piece.

+### Three-Dimensional Puzzle Challenge

-Dicetrix is an innovative gravity-matching puzzle game that merges three distinct gaming mechanics into one unique experience:
+Dicetrix successfully merges three distinct gaming mechanics that have never been combined before:

-1. **Tetris-Style Pieces**: Multi-die pieces (8 different shapes including single die, lines, L-shapes, squares, and T-shapes) fall down an 8x16 grid
+1. **Tetris-Style Pieces**: 8 different multi-die shapes (single die, lines, L-shapes, squares, and T-shapes) fall down an 8x16 grid
-2. **Dice Matching**: Create groups of 3+ adjacent dice with matching numbers to clear them and score points
+2. **Dice Matching**: Create connected groups of 3+ adjacent dice with matching numbers to clear them and score points
-3. **Individual Die Collision Physics**: Revolutionary system where each die in a multi-piece can collide and lock independently, creating dynamic piece fragmentation
+3. **Individual Die Physics**: Revolutionary system where each die can collide and lock independently, creating dynamic piece fragmentation

-**The Game Experience**: Dicetrix presents players with falling multi-die pieces containing dice with numbered faces (d4, d6, d8, d10, d12, d20 depending on difficulty).
+**The Game Experience**: Players control falling multi-die pieces containing dice with numbered faces (d4, d6, d8, d10, d12, d20 depending on difficulty).
 The innovative twist is the **individual die collision system**: while multi-die pieces start as cohesive units, each die can hit obstacles independently.
 When some dice in a piece hit obstacles and lock to the grid, the remaining dice continue falling as a smaller active piece.
-This creates dynamic gameplay where pieces naturally break apart based on the terrain they encounter.

-**Core Gameplay**: Players control falling multi-die pieces on an 8x16 grid using intuitive controls (keyboard, touch, or on-screen buttons).
-The objective is to create connected groups of 3+ dice showing the same number, which then disappear and trigger cascade chain reactions.
-The revolutionary individual die physics system means pieces can partially lock while remaining dice continue falling, creating unprecedented strategic depth that requires players to think about spatial placement, number matching, and dynamic piece fragmentation simultaneously.

 **Current Game State**: Dicetrix is a complete, fully-playable puzzle game with all core systems implemented.
-The game features a professional scene flow from animated splash screen through multiple difficulty modes, comprehensive audio system with algorithmic music generation using Strudel patterns, and sophisticated individual die physics that creates unique gameplay scenarios impossible in traditional puzzle games.
+The game features a professional scene flow from animated splash screen through multiple difficulty modes, comprehensive audio system with algorithmic music generation, and sophisticated individual die physics that creates unique gameplay scenarios impossible in traditional puzzle games.

 ### Complete Game Experience